 If you like driving and you actually have more fun doing and planning this trip on your own, I suggest you go for a rented car and visit the falls yourself!

-Below I’ve made a very detailed description on how to get to the Falls by yourself using different means of transportation from both the USA and Canada:
+Below I’ve made a very detailed description on how to arrive to the Falls by yourself using different means of transportation from both the USA and Canada:

 - Arriving at Niagara Falls International Airport (IAG) on the American side is a short 15 minute drive to the waterfalls.